10 Fun Facts about Cutting Fluids

 Category: Manufacturing Technology • Jan 7, 2021

 Metalworking fluids cool, lubricate, and soothe — wait, that last one is shaving cream.
 But seriously, this lifeblood of metal removal is essential for optimizing cut quality, cutting speed, and tooling life.
-To non-machinists, the cutting operation probably looks like skim milk and flying chips, but there’s actually a lot of science and history behind it.
-Here are 10 facts to help you know more metalworking fluid better.
+To non-machinists, the cutting operation probably looks like skim milk and flying chips, but there’s a lot of science and history behind it.
+Here are ten facts to help you know more metalworking fluid better.

 - Cutting fluid conundrum.
 Water works well as a coolant.
 It has the highest heat capacity (the ability to absorb energy) of any liquid.
 No wonder humans sweat to cool themselves.
 However, water has two drawbacks.
 First, the O in H2O produces iron oxide (rust).
-Second, because of its low viscosity, water runs right off the part, so it won’t leave a film to fight friction.
+Second, water runs right off the part because of its low viscosity, so it won’t leave a film to fight friction.
 Oil lubricates well because it sticks around.
 Unfortunately, oil cools poorly because the heat stays localized, potentially making it flammable.

 - The breakthrough.
 Fast forward to IMTS 1947, when the Cincinnati Milling Machine Co. launched a breakthrough synthetic fluid that was the first to combine the cooling capacity of water with the lubricity of oils, promoting higher speeds and better tool life.
-At the time, IMTS required all machines to be painted the same shade of “machine tool gray.”
+At the time, IMTS required all machines’ paint to be the same shade of “machine tool gray.”
 Cincinnati capitalized on this fact by coloring its synthetic fluid a bright pink and offering it to all the exhibitors — talk about early viral marketing!

 - Cutting fluid cocktail.
 Metalworking fluids require a host of additives, such as emulsifiers, anti-microbial pesticides, anti-oxidants, defoamers, and stabilizers that enhance lubricity and inhibit rust.
 Each metal removal process, metal type, and application benefits from a specific fluid type and blend.
 Choosing the right one is like ordering a fancy coffee drink.
-If you’re a black coffee drinker who never ordered a half-caf non-fat skinny triple grande caramel macchiato from Starbucks and feel like you need an interpreter, you get the point.
+If you’re a black coffee drinker who never ordered a half-caf non-fat skinny triple grande caramel macchiato from Starbucks and felt like you need an interpreter, you get the point.